 In this Hell, we must choose our beliefs.
 Yet there's nothing that can be completely proven.
 Believing in the external world itself is an act of faith.
 We are relying on our senses, which are limited and weak from an evolutionary standpoint.
 Biologically, we’re built solely for survival, equipped with “selfish genes.”
 The very existence of the universe is something that should be impossible.
 After all, as Shakespeare once wrote in King Lear, “nothing will come of nothing.”
 Atheism and Theism are both equally nonsensical when it comes to answering our origins.
 Either nothing sparked something, or God, which came from nothing, sparked something.
 Life is inherently absurd.

-The only thing that can be somewhat proven is that the self exists, “I think therefore I am.”
-Yet even this, however, can be dismissed with the simple “brain in a vat” thought experiment.
-So we are left with nothing, which is fitting.
+The only thing that can actually be proven is that the self exists, “I think therefore I am.”
+Yet this is hardly a coherent worldview.
 Every belief in your mind is a leap of faith.
 If you believe that the universe has just always existed, that’s faith.
 If you believe that God has always existed, that’s faith.